panibillo/OWIxsec/README.md

 -   Handle special cases and incomplete or inconsistent data

-	+   In the face of incomplete data, or poorly entered data, the program should attempt to display as much data as possible, and or inform the user about what data are missing or appear to be incorrect.
+    +   In the face of incomplete data, or poorly entered data, the program should attempt to display as much data as possible, and/or inform the user about what data are missing or appear to be incorrect.
         Missing data from one well or one component should not prevent the display of other wells or other components.

 ## Authors